Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     contract](#generate-the-validator-and-send-the-deposit).

     !!! note
+        For the Zinken testnet we recommend you use the [Zinken Launchpad] to generate the keys and send deposits.

-        You can use the Medalla [Launchpad] to generate your keys and send the deposits, or you can use Teku.
-For convenience, we recommend using Teku if generating more than approximately 10 validators.
+        For the Medalla testnet you can use the [Medalla Launchpad] to generate your keys and send the deposits, or you can use Teku.

 1. [Start Teku with the validator key](#start-the-validator).